Mortal Kombat Annihilation

-Released to theaters by New Line Cinema on November 21, 1997, Mortal Kombat: Annihilation was panned by critics, with criticism for its story, characters, and special effects.
-It was also a commercial failure, grossing $51 million against a $30 million budget.
-Due to the film's poor critical and commercial response, a direct sequel was cancelled.
-A third Mortal Kombat film languished in development hell for nearly two decades until the series was rebooted with a 2021 installment.
+Mortal Kombat Annihilation was theatrically released on November 21, 1997, by New Line Cinema.
+It received negative reviews and grossed $51.3 million.
+A direct sequel was consequently canceled and a third film languished in development hell for nearly two decades until the series was rebooted in 2021.

 Plot

 The Outworld emperor Shao Kahn opens a portal to Earthrealm and has resurrected Queen Sindel, Princess Kitana's long-deceased mother, to facilitate his invasion.
-Thunder god Rayden and Earthrealm warriors Liu Kang, Sonya Blade, and Johnny Cage try to defend themselves, but Kahn kills Cage.
+Thunder god Raiden and Earthrealm warriors Liu Kang, Sonya Blade, and Johnny Cage try to defend themselves, but Kahn kills Cage.
 The Earthrealm warriors retreat to seek allies.

-Sonya Blade enlists the help of her Special Forces partner, Major Jackson "Jax" Briggs, she finds him, but the two are attacked by the Cyber Ninja Cyrax, and a group of Kahn's Extermination Squad, but Sonya and Jax emerge victorious, later on they split up, Sonya then finds a mud clearing with a gargoyle of a monster, then she is attacked by the female assassin Mileena and they fight, Sonya defeats Mileena, then the Gargoyle Monster comes to life to eat Sonya but Jax saves her in time and defeats the monster.
-Meanwhile, Kitana and Liu search for a Native American shaman named Nightwolf, who seemingly knows the key to defeating Kahn, but are then attacked by the Cyber Ninja Smoke and are saved by Sub-Zero.
-Later, Scorpion appears and fights Sub-Zero and then kidnaps Kitana.
+Sonya Blade enlists the help of her Special Forces partner, Jax, while Kitana and Liu search for a Native American shaman named Nightwolf, who seemingly knows the key to defeating Kahn.
+Scorpion appears and kidnaps Kitana.

-Rayden meets with the Elder Gods and asks them why Kahn was allowed to break the tournament rules and force his way into Earthrealm, and how he can be stopped.
+Raiden meets with the Elder Gods and asks them why Kahn was allowed to break the tournament rules and force his way into Earthrealm, and how he can be stopped.
 One says that reuniting Kitana with her mother, Sindel, is the key to breaking Kahn's hold on Earthrealm, but another Elder God insists that the defeat of Kahn himself is the solution.
-Rayden is then asked by the Elder Gods about his feelings and obligations towards the mortals, and what he would be willing to do to ensure their survival.
+Raiden is then asked by the Elder Gods about his feelings and obligations towards the mortals, and what he would be willing to do to ensure their survival.

 Liu finds Nightwolf, who teaches him about the power of the Animality, a form of shapeshifting which utilizes the caster's strengths and abilities.
 To achieve the mindset needed to acquire this power, Liu must pass three tests.
 The first is a trial of his self-esteem, courage, and focus.
 The second comes in the form of temptation, which manifests itself in the form of Jade, a mysterious warrior who attempts to seduce Liu and offers her assistance after he resists her advances.
-Liu accepts Jade's offer and takes her with him to the Elder Gods' temple, where he and his friends meet with Rayden.
+Liu accepts Jade's offer and takes her with him to the Elder Gods' temple, where he and his friends meet with Raiden.
 The third test is never revealed.